Get the Best WordPress Backup

 One easy way to restore a saved backup is to set a disaster recovery point.
 Put simply, this will tell Duplicator that you want to restore your website to a certain point.

-Duplicator disaster recovery
+Multisite disaster recovery

-Then, continue setting disaster recovery:
+Then, continue setting disaster recovery.

-Disaster recovery link
+Disaster recovery link for multisite

 To restore your Multisite, simply follow the step-by-step recovery wizard.
 This allows you to access an error-free version of your network again!